jhambel12/ME_405_Linefollower/README.md

 - **Line Following Capability**: The robot uses infrared sensors to detect and follow a predefined line.
 - **Obstacle Detection and Avoidance**: Equipped with bump sensors to handle unexpected obstacles.
-- **Position Tracking**: Tracks its position relative to the starting point using encoders.
+- **Position Tracking**: Returns from the start box after completing the course.

 ---